resthub/resthub.org/tutorial/spring.rst

 Let's start to customize the project generated by our archetype.

 We are going to create Contoller, Repository and, obviously Model for our Task object.
-We'll also adapt our Initializer in order to provide some sample data at application startup.
+We'll also adapt our Initializer in order to create some sample data at application startup.

 Do:
 +++